mysrcs/hugooooo/content/alpha-details.md

 before the beta begins, include:

 - Organizing users into groups and organizations
-- A central project hub for connecting many resources under a single project
 - A web-based workflow for submitting and reviewing patches
 - Data freedom, including importing and exporting all of your account data